 Read more about the dig from co-director Dr. Robert Mullins here and about some significant finds that made at these sites: Biblical Archaeology Society, Huffington Post, Fox News, The Times of Israel.

-This post was adapted from an article on the ASOR blog.
+This post was adapted from an article on the ASOR blog and used with permission.